 Thank you, Melanie, for fostering!!

 Read Abby's Story

 This itty bitty 5 pound senior lady, Abby, was relinquished to the shelter with 3 other dogs when her former owner passed away.
 Sadly, the other 3 were in such poor health, the only appropriate action was to humanely let them go.
 The shelter felt that lil Abby, however, could still be helped so they took her into their care.
-She’s scheduled for a dental cleaning courtesy of the good folks at the shelter, and while she waits we were able to place her into one of our best foster homes.
-Poor Abby has been through a lot in a short amount of time and we’re happy to give her this break in a real home.
-Stay tuned for updates on this sweet lil beauty!
+They even provided her with a much needed dental cleaning.
+We had a chance to get to know her better in our temp DMP foster home.
+While she was there, a lovely family inquired about her and the rest is history.

 Thank you, Melanie, for fostering!